PBA-2sem/ConAmore/README.md

 ![](/assets/crypto.png)

 #### How do we get this result ?
-So as mentioned earlier, if we encountered a negative cycle, we would then recreate the cycle in a weighted digraph.
+So as mentioned earlier, if we encountered a negative cycle.

 <!-- Complexity
 Relaxation - "efter V-1 iterationer, kører den checket efter negative cycles igen. .. undersøg nærmere